Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Conclusions and problems for Future Research

 \section{Conclusions and problems for Future Research}

-We have shown that our vector solutions outperform the optimal scalar linear solution in the alphabet size for several generalizations of the combination network.
-The key is the use of subspace codes and in particular subspace codes derived from rank-metric codes.
-Our networks and codes imply a gap of size $q^{(h-2)t^2/h + o(t)}$, for even $h \geq 4$, and a gap of size $q^{(h-3)t^2/(h-1) + o(t)}$, for any odd $h \geq 5$, between the field size {of our} vector solution and {the optimal} scalar linear solution for multicast networks, where $h$ is the number of messages and $t$ is the length of the vectors.
+We have shown that our vector solutions outperform the optimal scalar linear solution in the alphabet size for several generalizations of the combination networks.
+The key is the use of subspace codes, particularly subspace codes derived from rank-metric codes.
+Our networks and codes imply a gap of size $q^{(h-2)t^2/h + o(t)}$ for even $h \geq 4$, and a gap of size $q^{(h-3)t^2/(h-1) + o(t)}$ for any odd $h \geq 5$, between the alphabet size {of our} vector solution and {the optimal} scalar linear solution for multicast networks, where $h$ is the number of messages and $t$ is the length of the vectors.
 Clearly, a vector solution can be translated to a scalar nonlinear solution.
-Therefore, our results also imply a gap of size $q^{(h-2)t^2/h + o(t)}$, for any even $h \geq 4$, and a gap of size $q^{(h-3)t^2/(h-1) + o(t)}$, for any odd $h \geq 5$, between the field size in linear and \emph{nonlinear} scalar network coding for multicast networks.
+Therefore, our results also imply a gap of size $q^{(h-2)t^2/h + o(t)}$ for any even $h \geq 4$, and a gap of size $q^{(h-3)t^2/(h-1) + o(t)}$ for any odd $h \geq 5$, between the field size in \emph{linear} and \emph{nonlinear} scalar network coding for multicast networks.
 We have also proved the existence of a multicast network with three messages in which the vector solution outperforms the scalar linear solution.

 There are many interesting questions which remain open after our discussion.
 Some of these open questions for future research are briefly outlined and discussed as follows. \begin{enumerate} \item Can the $\mathcal{N}_{h,r,h}$ combination network have a vector solution based on an $\MRDlinq{t\times t, t}$ code which outperforms the optimal scalar linear solution?
 We conjecture that the answer is NO. Clearly, if the MRD code consists of a companion matrix and its powers, then this is not possible since each power of the companion matrix can be translated to the related element in the finite field and the vector solution can be translated to a scalar linear solution.
-Are all the $\MRDlinq{t\times t, t}$ codes are equivalent in this sense?
+Are all the $\MRDlinq{t\times t, t}$ codes equivalent in this sense?
 We conjecture that the answer is YES.

 \item Can the $\mathcal{N}_{h,r,h}$ combination network have a vector solution based on subspace codes which outperforms the optimal scalar linear solution?
-If such a code $\mathbb{C}$ with $r$ codewords exists, then any $h$ $t$-dimensional subspaces of $\mathbb{C}$ have to span the ambient space $\F_q^{ht}$.
+If such a code $\mathbb{C}$ with $r$ codewords exists, then any $h$ $t$-dimensional subspaces of~$\mathbb{C}$ have to span the ambient space $\F_q^{ht}$.
+We have shown that the answer is negative for $h=2$ and we conjecture it is negative for all $h$.

 \item Can any $\mathcal{N}_{h,r,s}$ combination network have a vector solution which outperforms the optimal scalar linear solution?
 Since the scalar solution of the $\mathcal{N}_{h,r,s}$ combination network uses an error-correcting code, this question is of a great interest.
 The scalar solution for the $\mathcal{N}_{h,r,h}$ combination network uses an MDS code.
 A vector solution which outperforms the scalar solution implies subspace codes which go beyond the MDS bound.
 For some codes, we can prove that a vector solution cannot outperform the optimal scalar linear solution.